peichman-umd/plastron/plastron-cli/docs/import.md

 records to the repository, and are recorded in the "dropped-failed" log for that run, along with the reason for the failure.

-Some failures may occcur due to transient network issues.
+Some failures may occur due to transient network issues.
 In those cases, resuming the import should allow those items to tbe added.

 ### Dropped Item Logs